edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 In addition to forgetting names and locations of Conda environments, at some point you will probably forget exactly what has been installed in a particular Conda environment.
 Again, there is a `conda` command for listing the contents on an environment.
-To list the contents of the `basic-scipy-env` that you created above, run the following command.
+To list the contents of the `basic-rnaseq-env` that you created above, run the following command.

 ~~~
-$ conda list --name basic-scipy-env
+$ conda list --name basic-rnaseq-env
 ~~~
 {: .language-bash}